godot-jolt/godot-jolt/README.md

 - Axis-locking is implemented using joints, which means a body can technically deviate a bit from its locked axes, but they do a better job of conserving energy

+Also consider this note from Jolt's [documentation][jdc]:

+> In order for the simulation to be accurate, dynamic objects should be in the order [0.1, 10]
+> meters long and have speeds in the order of [0, 500] meters per second.
+Static object should be in
+> the order [0.1, 2000] meters long.

 ## What versions of Godot are supported?

-Godot Jolt uses the GDExtension API found in Godot 4, and as a result only supports the latest stable version of Godot 4.
+Godot Jolt relies on the GDExtension API found in Godot 4 and as a result only supports the latest stable version of Godot 4.
 Any custom build or pre-release of Godot, such as a beta or release candidate, may be incompatible and is therefore not supported.